flokoe/bash-hackers-wiki/docs/syntax/keywords/coproc.md

 ```

 Even though this example is the same as the first `awk` example, the
-`read` doesn\'t return because the output is waiting in a buffer.
+`read` doesn't return because the output is waiting in a buffer.

 See [this faq entry on Greg's
 wiki](http://mywiki.wooledge.org/BashFAQ/009) for some workarounds and